RobertTalbert/discretecs-vault/Dijkstra's algorithm.md

 |  $D$   |     $13$      |
 |  $E$   |     $8$      |
 |  $F$   |     $\infty$      |
 The `VISITED` list does not contain all the vertices, so we repeat step 4: Pick a vertex that is not in `VISITED` that has minimum distance.
-This time that vertex is $C$.
+This time that vertex is $E$.
 Add this to `VISITED`.
-Now update the total distances of all vertices adjacent to $C$:
+Now update the total distances of all vertices adjacent to $E$: